sig-noi/raspibolt-extras/joinmarket.md

 ### Fund your JoinMarket wallet

-If you plan to run JoinMarket as a Taker (paying fees to the network to mix coins with `tumbler` or `sendpayment`), read this about how to fund your wallet: https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/SOURCING-COMMITMENTS.md
+If you plan to run JoinMarket as a Taker (paying fees to the network to mix coins with `tumbler` or `sendpayment`), read [this]https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/SOURCING-COMMITMENTS.md about how to fund your wallet/

-If you plan to run JoinMarket as a Maker, read on about the Yield Generator.
+If you plan to run JoinMarket as a Maker, read on about the yield generator.

-### Running the yield generator bot
+### Run the yield generator bot

 Yield generator is a maker bot that provides liquidity to the JoinMarket, so that others (takers) can make CoinJoin with your funds, potentially paying you a small fee for the service.
 It is recommended to fund your JoinMarket wallet with at least 0.1 BTC to run the yield generator.
 The more funds you deposit in the wallet, the better the chance of participating in passive CoinJoin transactions.
 But don't be reckless!
 Remember this is a hot wallet, so security is not the same as with a hardware wallet or other cold storage.